psychicEgg/EDHM/README.md

 Please note: The Installation instructions are not packaged with the zip file (so I can keep them updated)

-Download the Instructions PDF here:
+Download the Instructions PDF here: (IT'S REALLY IMPORTANT YOU READ THE INSTRUCTIONS :)

 https://github.com/psychicEgg/EDHM/tree/main/Releases/v1.4